 - Any confirmed or suspect case of COVID-19 will be reported to Infection Prevention who will facilitate reporting to the Bergen County Board of Health

-- Any confirmed or suspect case of COVID-19 will be appropriately isolated in single resident room or in appropriate cohort area and proper infection prevention measures put into place
+- Any confirmed or suspect case of COVID-19 will be appropriately isolated in a single-resident room or in an appropriate cohort area and proper infection prevention measures put into place

 - The Infection Control Practitioners will conduct surveillance activities daily, including monitoring any reports signs/symptoms of respiratory illness

 - Utilization of appropriate Personal Protective Equipment (PPE) will be utilized when providing care to any resident with a confirmed or suspected case of COVID-19

 - Utilization of proper sanitizing and cleaning supplies